 EcoSafari Flamingo Tour: Since the park is just outside the city, you can take a 90-minute small bus tour to see wild pink flamingos.
 This is also a great way to see their nesting areas and learn about the birds.

-E-Bike Town or Nature Tour: Cagliari has many hills, so an electric bike is a great way to see the old town without getting tired.
+E-Bike Town or Nature Tour: There are many hills, so an electric bike is a great way to see the old town without getting tired.
 You can also ride out to the salt pans near Poetto Beach.

 4×4 Mountains and Hidden Beaches: If you want more fun, take an off-road Jeep trip to the wild beaches.
 These all-day trips visit pretty spots like Chia that look just like the Caribbean.